Amarsmer/amarsmer/README.md

 Gazebo will:

 - Subscribe to /amarsmer/cmd_thruster[i] and /amarsmer/cmd_thruster[i]_steering, and expect std_msgs/Float64 messages (for both), respectively being the thrust in Newton and the angle in radians.
-- NOT YET IMPLEMENTED: Publish sensor data to various topics (image, mpu+lsm for IMU, cloud for the sonar, odom)
+- NOT YET IMPLEMENTED: ~~Publish sensor data to various topics (image, mpu+lsm for IMU, cloud for the sonar, odom)~~
 - Publish the ground truth on /amarsmer/pose_gt.
 This pose is forwarded to /tf if pose_to_tf is used.

 # High-level control

 Basic control is available in the [auv_control package](https://github.com/CentraleNantesROV/auv_control)

-First run world_launch, then:

-`ros2 launch amarsmer_control control_launch.py`

-The current node running an open-loop control can be ran as:
+The simple node running an open-loop control (use the world launch first) can be ran as:

 `ros2 run amarsmer_control control.py`

+The full launch file for MPC control (including world launch) is ran with:

+`ros2 launch amarsmer_control MPC_launch.py`

 # License
 Amarsmer package is open-sourced under the MIT License.
 See the LICENSE file for details.